 Seed Grant Program

-- The PI for the proposal must be an active faculty member of the CVG and, if not a tenure track professor, must hold an academic title such as Research Professor that qualifies you to apply independently for external funding.
+The PI for the proposal must be an active faculty member of the CVG and, if not a tenure track professor, must hold an academic title such as Research Professor that qualifies to apply independently for external funding.
 However, the project may involve a collaborator that is not a CVG faculty member.

 - Relevance to vertebrate genomics